 Whole school approaches.
-Additional, targeted support and Specialist, individualised support provision.
-The universal offer to all children and young provision. people 8888 [8] Transition days are held in the summer term for classes to meet their new teachers within school.
+The universal offer to all children and young people Additional, targeted support and provision.
+Specialist, individualised support provision.
+Transition days are held in the summer term for classes to meet their new teachers within school.
 Year 6 pupils are able to visit their secondary school at key times throughout the year.
 Head of Year 7 visits school throughout the year to meet the children.
 Pre-school children visit the Reception class once places are known SEN pupils are able to visit Saltash.net for pre-arranged visits and acclimatisation.
 Secondary School SENDCo visits the school to discuss transition and specific needs.
 Year tutors visit SEND children and any with anxiety issues.
 All SEND paperwork is passed to a pupil's new setting.
 Additional transition meetings for individuals as and when necessary.
 Transition books are used when appropriate.
 The secondary school SENDCo or SENDCo support assistant attends Y5 and Y6 Annual Reviews.
 Advice is sought to prepare pupils for a new setting.